ubuntu-openstack/bigdata-novalxd/README.md

 The following is necesary and applicable to all scenaios.

-1. (11) machines are commissioned, enlisted, and ready to deploy in MAAS.
+1. (11) machines are commissioned, enlisted, tagged as 'demo' and ready to deploy in MAAS.
 2. Juju 1.25.x is installed and configured to use MAAS 1.9.x.
 3. The bopenstack repo is locally cloned and is the current directory.
  - Run: